KR1MZON/obsd/content/services/maintenance.md

 ---
 title: Robot Maintenance
-description: Regular maintenance and repair services to keep your robot in top fighting condition
+description: Professional maintenance and repair services to keep your robots in peak condition
 iconType: maintenance
 color: yellow
 order: 4
+image: /images/placeholder-service.svg
 detailedDescription: |
   Keep your combat robot in peak condition with our comprehensive maintenance services.
 We offer both scheduled maintenance and emergency repairs to ensure your robot is always ready for battle.